jeffknupp/blog/content/2018-12-13-how-to-do-just-about-anything-with-python-lists.md

     In [26]: sorted(readings, key=lambda reading: reading[1], reverse=True)
     Out[26]: [('1202', 45.0, 28.1), ('1130', 45.0, 32.6), ('1201', 44.0, 33.0)]

 Accessing elements of a tuple or class is such a common task that Python provides a set of convenience functions in the `operator` built-in module.
-To access a specfic field in the tuple (as we did above for daily high as `reading[1]` and daily low as `reading[2]`), use the field's index in the tuple as an argument to `operator.itemgetter`:
+To access a specific field in the tuple (as we did above for daily high as `reading[1]` and daily low as `reading[2]`), use the field's index in the tuple as an argument to `operator.itemgetter`:

     #!py
     In [29]: sorted(readings, key=itemgetter(1), reverse=True)